nimit95/BasicAndroidWidgets/README.md

   * wrap_content means that the view wants to be just big enough to enclose its content (plus padding)
   * Custom size can be in any unit like sp, dp(density-independent pixel), px(pixel).
 But in Android, it preferred to use dp as the size is independent of the screen pixel and can remain constant on different screens.

+  **android:margin**

+  **android:padding**

-  Use of the above attributes will become more clear when we go through specific examples below.
+  Use of the above attributes will become more clear when we go through the  specific examples below.

 #### Textview
 TextView is a widget in android to display plain text.
 TextView class directly inherits from View Class.